Pollo Asado Recipe (Juicy Mexican Chicken Marinade + Grill & Oven Method)

 Achiote paste:

-This is what gives the chicken that vibrant orange-red color.
-Don’t think of it as spicy.
-It gives the dish a very mild nutty and earthy, slightly sweet flavor with a peppery undertone.
+Achiote gives the chicken its deep red color and a mild, earthy, slightly sweet flavor with a peppery undertone.
+Don’t think of it as spicy, its just distinctive.
 It does not have an overwhelming taste, but it gives an amazing flavor to the chicken.
 Achiote paste is made with annatto seeds, and it’s used often in Latin American and Mexican cuisines.

 Do not skip achiote paste, there is no substitute for it.
 You can buy achiote paste from the Latin or international section of most large grocery stores or you can buy it from Mexican food markets or Latin American grocery stores.
 I just bought it online from amazon.